Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-time-management-english.rst

 One of these time managers is selected (by the deployment manager) as the root time manager, to be the one in charge of the control of the virtual time.
 The other time managers are then its direct children (so the height of the scheduling tree is by default equal to 1).

-Other kinds of trees could be chosen: they might be unbalanced, have a different heights (ex: to account for multiple clusters/processors/cores), etc., as shown in the physical diagram below:
+Other kinds of trees could be chosen: they might be unbalanced, have a different heights (e.g. to account for multiple clusters/processors/cores), etc., as shown in the physical diagram below:

 :raw-html:`<center><img src="Sim-Diasca-physical-dispatching-english.png" id="responsive-image-large"></img></center>`
 :raw-latex:`\includegraphics[scale=0.24]{Sim-Diasca-physical-dispatching-english.png}`